Daylily: Toxicity

 Eating too many uncooked flowers of some species can cause diarrhea.
 Hemerocallis species are toxic to cats and ingestion may be fatal.
 Treatment is usually successful if started before kidney failure has developed.

 Uses

-Daylilies are an economically important group of plants used medicinal, as food, and as horticultural plants, they have been cultivated in China for thousands of years.
-Hemerocallin, a root neurotoxin, is both poisonous and has been used as a medicine.
-The flowers of Hemerocallis citrina are used in Chinese cuisine.
-They are sold (fresh or dried) in Asian markets as gum jum (金针 in Chinese; pinyin: jīn zhēn) or yellow flower vegetables (黃花菜 in Chinese; pinyin: huáng huā cài).
-They are used in hot and sour soup, daylily soup (金針花湯), Buddha's delight, and moo shu pork.
+Daylilies are an economically important group of plants used medicinally, as food, and as horticultural plants.
+They have been cultivated in East Asia starting in China for thousands of years.
+Hemerocallin, a root neurotoxin, has been used as poison and therapeutically as part of traditional oriental medicine.
+Some flowers of certain species such as Hemerocallis citrina are used in Chinese cuisine.
+They are sold fresh or dried in Asian markets as gum jum (金针 in Chinese; pinyin: jīn zhēn) or yellow flower vegetables (黃花菜 in Chinese; pinyin: huáng huā cài).
+These are used in hot and sour soup, daylily soup (金針花湯), Buddha's delight, and moo shu pork.
 The tubers and young leaves of H. fulva can be eaten raw or cooked.
-The flowers are more palatable when cooked.
+The flowers are more palatable upon cooking.